 The village was established in 1964 when most of the population of Nightmute moved to this location.
 Almost all the residents are members of the Alaska Native Nunakauyarmiut (“People of Nunakauyaq”), who maintain a predominantly traditional diet from fishing, and hunting musk ox and caribou.
 The community was chosen as the site of the first enumeration for the 2020 U.S. Census due to the extreme remoteness and the necessity of collecting census data before the population disperses to seasonal fish camps.

-Nelson Island has four other villages including Umkumiut which is 3 miles (4.8 km) southwest of Toksook, Tununak on the northwest coast, Nightmute near the eastern edge of the Island, and Mertarvik that was recently constructed on the northern shore of Nelson Island where the residents of Newtok moved to escape erosion.
-Snowmobile trails connect the communities in the winter.
-These three communities comprise the entire population of the island inhabitants.
-The rest of the island, over 77 percent of its area, is unpopulated.
-The village of Newtok, on the mainland across the Ningaluk River north of the island, is in the process of being moved to Nelson Island, due to erosion of the water table in the area where Newtok is currently located.
+Nelson Island has four other villages including Umkumiut which is 3 miles (4.8 km) southwest of Toksook, Tununak on the northwest coast, Nightmute near the eastern edge of the Island, and Mertarvik which was recently constructed on the northern shore of Nelson Island.
+Snowmobile trails connect these communities in the winter.
+The rest of the island, over 77 percent of the land area, is unpopulated.
+The village of Newtok, on the mainland across the Ningaluk River north of the island, is in the process of being moved to Mertarvik to escape erosion of the river bank in the area where Newtok is currently located.
 Read more here and here.
 Explore more of Toksook Bay here: